serkazi/tree_path_queries/README.md

 * [google-benchmark][GBENCH] for time measurements
 * [malloc\_count][MCNT] for measuring space occupancy
-* [gflags][GLFAGS] to define and handle commandline flags for CLI interface For optional functionality, we also use
+* [gflags][GLFAGS] to define and handle commandline flags for CLI interface

+For optional functionality, we also use
 * [json][JSON] for ease of reporting
 * [sha512][SHA512] to facilitate the sanity check of the data structures
-	- by creating a hash of the answers to the queries in the query set In addition, we have GUI based on
+	- by creating a hash of the answers to the queries in the query set

+In addition, we have a GUI based on
 * [Qt][QT]; and
 * [QCustomPlot][QCUSTOMPLOT] library for plotting